Pixel-art scaling algorithms: xBR family

-Super xBR is an algorithm developed by Hylian in 2015.
+Super xBR is an algorithm developed by Hyllian in 2015.
 It uses some combinations of known linear filters along with xBR edge detection rules in a non-linear way.
 It works in two passes and can only scale an image by two (or multiples of two by reapplying it and also has an anti-ringing filter).
 Super xBR+3D is a version with a 3D mask that only filters 2D elements.

 There is also a Super xBR version rewritten in C/C++.